mkaynov/rust-mbedtls/README.md

 4. Check `build/config.rs` vs. `vendor/include/mbedtls/config.h`.
 5. Update `Cargo.toml` version number.

-# mbedtls-selftest
+# mbedtls-platform-support

-This Rust crate is designed for separating self-test code that needs to export Rust functions and define C functions to be used by C `mbedtls`.
-By separating this code, different versions of Rust `mbedtls` crates can be used within a single crate, which helps to solve link name conflict errors.
+This Rust crate is a support library for the `mbedtls` crate, providing platform and target specific implementations of all necessary functions.
+By separating this logic into a separate crate, multiple versions of the mbedtls crate can coexist within a single crate.This helps to avoid link name conflict errors.
+The crate exports Rust functions and defines C functions to support external overrides as needed for custom implementation under various platforms or targets.

-**Note**: Although multiple versions of Rust `mbedtls` crates can be used within a single crate, only one `mbedtls-selftest` and one `mbedtls-sys-auto` crate can be used since they are built as native libraries.
+**Note**: Although multiple versions of Rust `mbedtls` crates can be used within a single crate, only one `mbedtls-platform-support` and one `mbedtls-sys-auto` crate now can be used since they are built as native libraries.

 # Contributing